gjermundgaraba/gon-tools/gon-cli/self-relay.md

 # Self relay

-There is a command in the GoN CLI that lets you relay your own transactions.
+There is a command, and a flag, in the GoN CLI that lets you relay your own transactions.

-For this to work, however, the go-relayer must be configured correctly.
+For this to work, however, there are a few things you need to do first.
+In particular, you need to configure the go-relayer.
+This is because the GoN CLI reuses a lot of the code from the go-relayer, and that includes configuration and key management - for now.

 ## Step 1: Install the go relayer

+(This step is only necessary because of the key management in step 2).

 Install the go relayer binary from here: https://github.com/cosmos/relayer